20 Insect Attracting Plants

 A short-lived perennial, often grown as an annual, the snapdragon conjures up images of typical English country gardens, with bees buzzing contentedly.

 |Image Credit: msucares.com|

-We tend to think of the waving spikes of the buddleia flower as a great butterfly attractor but they are also good for bees.
+We tend to think of the waving spikes of the buddleia flower as a great butterfly attractor but they are also good for bees and other insects.
 Fast growing, low maintenance and really attractive, if you have the space, buddleia is a great choice.

 |Image Credit: Charles Hurst Plants|

 Such a versatile and easy plant, the hardy geranium comes in many shapes, colours and sizes and can be very useful for providing colour and cover in a large border.
 As an added bonus to these colourful blooms, insects love them too.

 |Image Credit: 4hdwallpapers.com|